BibekTripathy/PlantCareApp/README.md

-# PlantCareApp
+# QtPlantly

-**PlantCareApp** is a Qt6 desktop application that helps you monitor and manage your indoor plants.
+**	QtPlantly** is a Qt6 desktop application that helps you monitor and manage your indoor plants.
 It uses an `sqlite3` database to store detailed information about each plant, including its name, type, watering schedule, health status, and last care date.

 ---

 ## Features

 * Add, edit, and delete plant records
+* Search & Filter through plants
 * Monitor plant health
 * Data persisted using a local SQLite3 database
+* Supports multiple databases
 * Cross-platform GUI built with Qt6

 ---